 This may seem like an overwhelming amount of things to consider but it is important to have these conversations with potential roommates in order to have the most beneficial living arrangement for everyone included in the agreement.
 A simple and effective way to get your roommates on the same page is to sit down and fill out a Roommate Agreement.
-Seems unnecessary, right?
+Seems juvenile right?
 Wrong.
-Roommate Agreements can be legally binding documents and also serve a great starting point for having these conversations with your roommates.
+Roommate Agreements can be legally binding documents and also serve a great purpose for having these conversations with your living mates.
 This is a great document to have access to if you ever need to refer back to your agreement throughout the year.
-A sample Roommate Agreement is provided on the next page.
+A sample Roommate Agreement is provided on the following page.

-Roommate Tips
+Roommate Tips!

-Respect
+Respect:

 Treat your roommate how you would want to be treated.
-Even if you think they won't mind you borrowing their stuff or having guests, they might.
-It's always a good move to check with them first
+Even if you think they won't mind you borrowing their stuff, they might.
+It's always a good move to check with them first.